 Ghost Ant Behaviors, Threats or Dangers

-The ghost ant is a household pest.
-Indoors, ghost ant activity is typically concentrated in the kitchen, although any room can be infested.
-These ants can be found by homeowners trailing from room to room under the edge of carpeting.
+The ghost ant does not sting and only bites when threatened.
+Indoors, activity is typically concentrated in the kitchen, although any room can be infested.
+These ants can be a frustrating pest when found by homeowners trailing from room to room under the edge of carpeting.
 In kitchens, they prefer to forage on sweets, but will also feed on grease.
 They tend homopterans, (a sucking insect) for honeydew and feed on both live and dead insects.
 Since ghost ants need moisture, they often trail to shower stalls, bathtubs, sinks, and toilets.
 If you suspect a ghost ant infestation, it is best to consult a licensed ant exterminator.